Venture Capital Golden Visa Funds Compared (2026)

 |---|---|---|

-Why it matters: US persons investing in non-US funds face PFIC (Passive Foreign Investment Company) classification, which triggers punitive tax treatment unless a QEF (Qualifying Electing Fund) election is made.
-A QEF election requires the fund to provide a PFIC Annual Information Statement — and most Portuguese fund managers don't offer this.
+Why it matters: US persons investing in non-US funds need PFIC (Passive Foreign Investment Company) analysis, which can create materially adverse default tax treatment unless a QEF (Qualified Electing Fund) election or another available treatment applies.
+A QEF election requires the fund to provide a PFIC Annual Information Statement — and many Portuguese fund managers do not offer this.

 For more detail on US-specific considerations, see Funds for US Citizens.